Open Days 2019

 2:00pm to 5:00pm each day (last entry 4:30pm)

-Rarely open to the public until 2001, in 2018 the Hall will be open for just 30 afternoons by kind permission of the Owners.
+Rarely open to the public until 2001, this year the Hall will be open for just 30 afternoons by kind permission of the Owners.

 Visitors to the Hall park in the One Acre Paddock and walk along the side of the moat, where they will be greeted by the two resident Black Swans, before approaching the imposing face of the Tudor Gatehouse (now the Hall’s administrative hub).